IBMStreams/pypi.streamsx.mqtt/package/docs/source/index.rst

   * `streamsx package documentation <https://streamsxtopology.readthedocs.io/en/stable>`_

-This package exposes SPL operators in the `com.ibm.streams.mqtt` toolkit as Python methods.
+This package exposes the `com.ibm.streamsx.mqtt` toolkit for use with Python.

 .. automodule:: streamsx.mqtt